-Catalina Solar represents EDF Renewable Energy's largest utility-scale solar project to be developed in the U.S, and is the 8th largest photovoltaic plant* in the world.
+Catalina Solar represents EDF Renewable Energy's largest utility-scale solar project to be developed in the U.S, and is the 6th largest photovoltaic plant* in the United States.
 The project builds upon both the company's extensive experience in Kern County as well our long-term relationship with SDG&E.

 Catalina Solar will bring the total MW's under long-term agreements with SDG&E 343 MW, joining Oasis Wind (60 MW producing since 2004) and Pacific Wind (140 MW in development) both in Kern County.